Do you know what you want to do in the future?

 Which is the right maths qualification for me?

-The subjects you choose for your A levels are very important when it comes to applying to university or for a higher/degree apprenticeship.
+The subjects you choose for your T-level or A levels are very important when it comes to applying to university or for a higher/degree apprenticeship.
 Before you choose, make sure you look into the typical requirements for the university courses and higher and degree apprenticeships that interest you.
 A great place to start is the Russell Group Informed Choices guide.

 A level Mathematics is a particularly useful subject.
 Research has found that it makes the biggest difference to the offer you’ll receive from a top university, even if it’s not required for the course you’ve applied for.